Terrible news this morning as WFTV is reporting a man has died in an industrial…

 Refurbishments are common at Walt Disney World in October, and it gives maintenance a chance to get things in tip-top shape for the holiday season in November and December.
 It’s also common for one of the two water parks to be closed in October since the weather starts getting cooler and fewer people are interested.

-The Magic Kingdom is full of refurbishments this October, with The Walt Disney World Railroad, Tomorrowland Transit Authority PeopleMover, Tom Sawyer Island, and the Liberty Square Riverboat all closed.
+The Magic Kingdom was full of refurbishments last October, with The Walt Disney World Railroad, Tomorrowland Transit Authority PeopleMover, Tom Sawyer Island, and the Liberty Square Riverboat all closed.
 Take these into consideration when planning your trip.

 There is also a lot of construction going on in Walt Disney World right now, with the majority of the work being concentrated in EPCOT.
 For example, Future World is getting split into 3 separate areas which will change the look completely.
 Construction there will continue well into 2021 and beyond, and will affect you no matter what month you are going in.